Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 Call it exactly once per simulated frame.
-Twice halves the apparent velocity; not at all makes `t == prev_time`, which reports zero motion just as badly as omitting the field.
+Twice halves the apparent velocity.
+Not at all makes `t == prev_time`, which reports zero motion just as badly as omitting the field.

-The `Wind` struct that owns the clock — stored in `Scene` — is the *only* wind clock in the renderer.
-Passes are not allowed to keep their own accumulated time, because two clocks drift and drifting clocks put the blade geometry and the impostor cards out of phase at the cross-fade band.
+The `Wind` struct that owns the clock (stored in `Scene`) is the *only* wind clock in the renderer.
+Passes are not allowed to keep their own accumulated time.
+Two clocks drift.
+Drifting clocks put the blade geometry and the impostor cards out of phase at the cross-fade band.

 ```rust
 impl Default for Wind {